apecloud/doc-ray/README.md

 - **Asynchronous API**: Submit, status, and result endpoints.
 - **Scalable**: Built on Ray Serve, allowing for scaling from a single machine to a cluster.
-- **State Management**: Uses a Ray Actor (`JobStateManager`) to manage job states, ensuring consistency even in a clustered environment.
 - **Containerized**: Dockerfile provided for easy building and deployment.
 - **Modern Tooling**: Uses `uv` for package management.